Antis28/Asterion/README.md

 - save/read settings
 - Integrate webP library
 - A lot of ‘dumb/simple code’ (this is a very simple application) so don’t use this as a reference

+### Building from Source

+The Asterion has been built using Microsoft Visual Studio Community 2015.
+The solution / project files are contained in the source code repository.

 ### Credits
 - Developed by: Antis28